Blacklovelacee/Soap-buble-data/README.md

 # Soap-buble-data
-This reposytory contains raw data from the experiments, that were done to estimate the thikness of a soap bubble.
+This repository contains raw data from the experiments, that were done to estimate the thikness of a soap bubble.